oat-sa/lib-lti1p3-core/doc/service/service-client.md

 # LTI service client

-> How to use the [ServiceClient](../../src/Service/Client/ServiceClient.php) to perform authenticated LTI service calls.
+> How to use the [ServiceClient](../../src/Service/Client/ServiceClient.php) to perform authenticated LTI service calls as a tool.

 ## Table of contents